inivekin/abosa/abosa.typ

 #colbreak()
 #code(numbers: true, firstnumber: 544)[```none
-Too-late vain flinch vocal whimper, signal flare made local spoken, am gasping roach crawling naewhere, in wait, am branch tae be broken.
 Ave reached again a lower best in failure tae truely assess, inconsequence o me tae rest, an dominance o due process.
+Wi vain flinch o vocal whimper, that flared signal local spoken, am gasping roach that crawls naewhere, branch in wait, am tae be broken.
 If nature isnae stopping me,
 a bug on lens an magnified,
 a simple pest then I must be,